Jon Woods: National Association of Criminal Defense Lawyers (NACDL)

+FBI Agent Pleads Guilty

+On August 17, 2022, former FBI Special Agent Robert F. Cessario pleaded guilty to corruptly destroying an object to impair its use in an official proceeding.
+Cessario erased the contents of his government hard drive, knowing that a court had ordered the computer to be submitted for forensic examination, with the intent to impair the integrity and availability of the computer hard drive and its contents for use in an official proceeding.

+Agent Cessario stated in the Factual Basis section of his Plea Agreement that “I erased the contents of the computer hard drive knowing that the Court had ordered that the computer be submitted for a forensic examination.
+I did so with the intention of making the contents of the computer’s hard drive unavailable for forensic examination.
+At the time, I knew that the contents of the hard drive were relevant to an official proceeding, that is Cause No. 5:17-CR-50010, United States v.
+Woods, et al. I corruptly performed, and had performed, the erasures with intent to impair the integrity and availability of the computer hard drive and its contents for use in that official proceeding.”

+On January 3, 2023, he was sentenced in the Western District of Arkansas to three years’ probation (including six months’ home confinement) and a $25,000 fine.

-Lead prosecutor resigns
+Lead Prosecutor Resigns

 On September 22, 2017, President Donald Trump nominated Duane “Dak” Kees to serve as U.S. Attorney for the Western District of Arkansas; he was confirmed in December 2017 and sworn in on January 5, 2018.
 Kees resigned effective January 17, 2020, to return to private practice.

 A subsequently released Department of Justice Office of Inspector General report concluded that Kees engaged in an intimate relationship with a subordinate during 2018, contrary to DOJ expectations for supervisory conduct; the report notes he resigned while the matter was under review.

 In June 2023, Arkansas Attorney General Tim Griffin appointed Kees to the state’s Judicial Discipline and Disability Commission.
-He resigned from the commission in May 2024 following public reporting on the OIG’s findings.
+He resigned from the commission on May 14, 2024 following public reporting on the OIG’s findings.